The Canvass: States and Election Reform

-Welcome to The Canvass: States and Election Reform® -- a newsletter by NCSL for legislatures.
-With support provided by the Pew Charitable Trusts, The Canvass is designed to synthesize data, legislative practices, and insight from the 50 states and U.S. territories into an executive summary for legislators and key staff.
+Welcome to The Canvass: States and Election Reform®—a newsletter by NCSL for legislatures.
+The Canvass is designed to synthesize data, legislative practices, and insight from the 50 states and U.S. territories into an executive summary for legislators and key staff.

 Featured election articles from past issues of The Canvass can be found in a Topical Index.

 - June 2022: Elections Cybersecurity: Actions for Legislators

 - May 2022: The Help America Vote Act: 20 Years Later

 - April 2022: 7 Considerations for Talking to Your Constituents About Elections

 - March 2022: The What, Why and How of Voter List Maintenance